- Provide a real (physical) User Manual with the product: don't make people read a pdf.

 o Use technical terms correctly and appropriately for the audience.
 Avoid unnecessary jargon.

-"We will use different capacitors in order to cancel out the glitch."
+"We will use different capacitors in order to cancel out the glitch."o Avoid vague words.

 "The circuit experienced some difficulties."